SoggySaussages/yagpdb-main/reddit/README.md

-# Reddit plugin for YAGPDB
+# Reddit plugin for SGPDB

 ### How the feed works